 Related Party Transactions Policies and Procedures (1) Parent Company Not applicable.
 RRHI is the Parent Company.
-(2) Joint Ventures Treated as arm's-length transaction (3) Subsidiaries Treated as arm's-length transaction (4) Entities Under Common Control Treated as arm's-length transaction (5) Substantial Stockholders Treated as arm's-length transaction (6) Officers including spouse/children/siblings/parents Treated as arm's-length transaction (7) Directors including spouse/children/siblings/parents Treated as arm's-length transaction (8) Interlocking director relationship The Company, adopts by law, the rules pertaining to interlocking of Board of Directors directors, as follows: a) If the interests of the interlocking director in the corporations are both substantial (stockholdings exceed 20% of outstanding capital stock)

-General Rule: A contract between two or more corporations having interlocking directors shall not be invalidated on that ground alone.
+(2) Joint Ventures Treated as arm's-length transaction (3) Subsidiaries Treated as arm's-length transaction (4) Entities Under Common Control Treated as arm's-length transaction (5) Substantial Stockholders Treated as arm's-length transaction (6) Officers including spouse/children/siblings/parents Treated as arm's-length transaction (7) Directors including spouse/children/siblings/parents Treated as arm's-length transaction (8) Interlocking director relationship of Board of Directors The Company, adopts by law, the rules pertaining to interlocking directors, as follows: a) If the interests of the interlocking director in the corporations are both substantial (stockholdings exceed 20% of outstanding capita stock) General Rule: A contract between two or more corporations having interlocking directors shall not be invalidated on the ground alone.
+Exception: If the contract is fraudulent or not fair and reasonable. b) If the interest of the interlocking director in one of the